ybw0014/mc-plugin-docs/docs/slimefun-translation/config/translations.md

 You can choose to make your own translation files, either for your own server or for the future contribution.

-Use the command `/sftr translation generate` (See [Commands & Permissions](/slimefun-translation/usage/commands-and-permissions) page for more information) to generate the source text file.
+Use the command `/sftr translation generate` (See command [usage](/slimefun-translation/usage/commands-and-permissions#generate-translation-file) for more information) to generate the source text file.
 The source text file will be generated under `/plugins/SlimefunTranslation/translations/<language>/export-X.yml`, where X is a self-increment integer.

 Then you can change the source text file to make use of placeholders, or just start translating it.